 ✅ Find eligible facilities for clients to get clean & sober

-✅ Provide eligible transitional housing to civilian & veterans so that they can then get into permanent housing
+✅ Find eligible transitional housing to civilian & veterans so that they can then get into permanent housing

 ✅ Gift Veterans & 1st Responders that suffer PTSD (and other ailments) with service/companion dogs